authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Determine and publish Indicator(s) for use
 -------------

 Domain Owners should consider which Indicator file formats to choose when setting up their BIMI Assertion Records.
-Vector image formats (SVG for this document) have some advantages over raster formats, and vice versa.
 As a Sender, BIMI provides control over which Indicators are chosen for display, but not the ultimate manner in which the MUA will display the image.

-Therefore, for any given Indicator, it is RECOMMENDED to provide several different versions (sizes, aspect ratios, and file types) of each Indicator so that the MUA may choose the most appropriate one for its layout.

-Then publish these Indicator options somewhere world readable.

-If publishing both vector and raster Indicators in the same Assertion Record, for each aspect ratio, only the smallest and largest z= size values will be used for vector Indicator retrieval, and those will be considered small and large vector Indicators respectively.

 BIMI allows multiple comma separated l= values in the Assertion Record, so that a Domain Owner may publish the same Indicators in multiple world readable locations.
 This is so Indicators may still be available if there are service or DNS issues for a particular l= value.

 Specify Domain Owner Preference
 -------------

-A Domain Owner's preference is specified through the ordering of the l, z, and f tags in the Assertion Record.
-For example, if both png and jpeg indicators are specified, and the Domain Owner wishes the jpeg to have precedence, then the f= tag should specify jpeg first.
-Mail Receivers SHOULD respect the ordering in these tags as representative of Domain Owner preference.
+The ordering of the l= tag is significant, the first location specified should have priority over the second, etc.

 This does not guarantee that the first tags specified will be selected as there may be DNS errors, or some clients may not support all formats.
 However, on average, the first tags specified SHOULD be used to construct the indicator passed to the MUA.